melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 pyenv-virtualenv delegates to Conda.

 Note that you don't need pyenv-virtualenv to use pyenv and virtualenv together, the plugin just makes it easier.

+Refer to the [GitHub page](https://github.com/pyenv/pyenv-virtualenv) for installation and usage help.

 ### Conda